kejiahp/passlock/README.md

 Solution:

-- Search: Credentials should be searchable via the `name` field of the `Credentails` table.
+- Search: Credentials should be searchable via the `title` field of the `Credentails` table.
 - Sort: Credential should be sortable using the `updatedAt` field of the `Credentials` table.
 The sorting by default should be in descending order.

 ### 7. Masked display of passwords, with option to reveal in plain text on demand.